-Progress (2017): We finalized the timber treatments on 141 30-acre sites distributed throughout Michigan.
+Progress (2018): All timber treatments on 141 30-acre sites distributed throughout Michigan are complete.
 These sites represent different combinations of site quality (i.e., tree growing potential) and deer densities (coarsely estimated).
-Pretreatment vegetation data were collected on all 141 sites during the summer and fall of 2017.
-We also conducted deer pellet count surveys on all these sites.
-On a subset (n=48) of the 141 sites (stratified randomly selected; Fig. 1), we collected pretreatment data on wildlife use using trail cameras, with an emphasis on deer.
-On average, we had 222 (NLP), 168 (EUP), and 152 (WUP) camera days for each site.
-We collected 10's of thousands of pictures that are currently being photo-tagged and archived for analysis.
+Post-treatment vegetation data were collected on all leave top treatment sites during the summer and fall of 2018.
+On a subset (n=24) of the 141 sites (stratified randomly selected; Fig. 1), we collected post-treatment data on wildlife use using trail cameras within and surrounding the sites, with an emphasis on deer.
+On average, we had 318 (NLP), 308 (EUP), and 280 (WUP) camera days for each site.
+We collected 100's of thousands of pictures that are currently being photo-tagged and archived for analysis.